haixiangyan/codeblock-beautifier/README.md

 So I build an extension to beautify code blocks in [Medium](www.medium.com).

 It does beautify all code blocks.
-It can also be used to other websites that contain `<pre/>`.
+It can also be used for other websites that contain `<pre/>`.
 The only thing you need to do is to press the "Parse" button!

 ## Future
-There may have some problems that I haven't found for this extension.
+There may have some problems that I haven't found for this extension yet.
 If you have any questions or find any bugs, please put an issue on this repo.
 Thank you!